CSchoel/apicadabri/README.md

 It focuses on simplicity and speed while being agnostic about what kind of API you're calling.
 If you know how to send a single call to the API you're interested in, you should be good to go to scale up to 100k calls with apicadabri.

+## Current status

+This is still an early alpha.
+Some basic examples already work, though (see below).

 ## Assumptions

 For now, apicadabri assumes that you want to solve a task for which the following holds: